Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces: Level set flow

 \begin{remark} It is reasonable to conjecture that one does not need to assume a priori smoothness of the flow to apply Gerhardt's result.
 In other words, one may expect that once the flow becomes star-shaped, it also becomes smooth.
 This is indeed the case, for instance, for the inverse mean curvature flow in hyperbolic space of dimension \(3 \leq n \leq 7\), as shown by Li and Wei \cite{LiWei2017}; see also its application in \cite[Theorem 1.2]{Harvie2024}. \end{remark}

-Another corollary shows that a singularity must occur in finite time before if the initial hypersurface is not homeomorphic to a sphere.
-Specifically:
+Another corollary asserts that, if the initial hypersurface is not homeomorphic to a sphere, a singularity must occur in finite time:

 \begin{corollary} Suppose that the compact initial hypersurface \(\Sigma_0\) is not homeomorphic to \(\mathbb{S}^n\).
-Then the corresponding solution \(\Sigma_t\) of the inverse curvature flow \eqref{ICF} develops a singularity (which might be a self-intersection) by the time
+Then the corresponding viscosity solution to the level-set flow \eqref{eq:levelset} associated to \eqref{ICF} cannot remain a smooth hypersurface up to the time

-where \(r_-\) and \(r_+\) are the geodesic in-radius and out-radius of the initial domain \(\Omega_0\). \end{corollary}
+where \(r_-\) and \(r_+\) are the geodesic in-radius and out-radius of the initial domain \(\Omega_0\); equivalently, before time $T$, either a curvature singularity forms or the level-set flow exhibits a topological change (the boundary $\partial\Omega_t$ ceasing to be a smooth embedded hypersurface, including the possibility of fattening~\cite{EvansSpruck91,CGG91}). \end{corollary}